2.9.2 Addendum to Satisfactory Academic Progress Procedure

 Never Attended (FN) Grades: FN Grades have no impact on a student’s grade point average but do count as a credit attempted but not earned.
 FN Grades are assigned when an instructor indicates that a student never attended the course in eServices.

-Registered Credits: The total number of credits for which a student is officially enrolled at the end of the registration drop/add period of each semester.
+Registered Credits: The total number of credits for which a student is officially enrolled at the end of each semester’s registration drop/add period.

 Satisfactory (S) Grades: “S” grades indicate the student met the standards for and completed the internship or “internship-like experience.
 “S” grades do not affect the grade point average calculations.

 Unofficial Withdraw (FW) Grades: FW Grades have no impact on a student’s grade point average but do count as a credit attempted but not earned.
 FW Grades are assigned when an instructor indicates that a student stopped attending the course in eServices.